Find out how to poach an egg perfectly every time. The trick is a special but very simple tool: A sieve!

 Find out how and why to chill poached eggs and then reheat them later next week when we talk about assembling the perfect Eggs Benedict.

-If you’re not entirely confidant that you understand this method for poaching eggs, check out this video from seriouseats.com.
+If you’re not entirely confident that you understand this method for poaching eggs, check out this video from seriouseats.com.
 The thing I found most helpful about it was learning how to get the egg off of the sieve and into the water.
 Even after watching the video it took me a few tries to get it right.
 But from then on, all my poached eggs have been perfect.